DETAILED ACTION

 Specifically, Applicant argues:

 For example, the Office alleges that "the computing system performing operations based on the portion of the output data and the feature contribution value elements of explainability data," as recited similarly by Applicant's independent claims, fails to limit the scope of the claimed Applicant's independent claims because "the computer system is outside and external to the apparatus[,] ... [and the] functions performed by or functions configured to be performed by the computing system is outside the scope of the apparatus."
 Id., at p.
 2. Applicant disagrees, and submits that these comments are based on nothing more than unsupported, conclusory statements that find no support within the Office's own examination procedures.
-See Arguments, p.
-11.
+See Arguments, pp. 15-16.

 The Examiner respectfully disagrees.

+The apparatus transmits a notification to the computing system, an element outside the apparatus.
 Admittedly, the computer system is a designated recipient of the transmission but the functions performed or to be performed by the computer system (i.e., the element outside the recited apparatus) based upon receipt of the notification are outside the scope of the claimed invention.

 §101 Rejection